 What Are the Librium Withdrawal Symptoms?

-Librium withdrawal symptoms can vary from fairly mild to potentially life-threatening based on factors such as the amount of Librium someone was using and whether or not they detox through a gradual dose-reduction plan.
+Librium withdrawal symptoms can vary from fairly mild to potentially life-threatening.
+Factors such as how much Librium someone has used and whether or not they detox through a gradual dose-reduction plan can affect the withdrawal experience.
 Librium withdrawal symptoms include these milder symptoms:

 - Difficulty concentrating